Rosé (singer): Impact

-In December 2023, Rolling Stone AU/NZ named Rosé in their "Icons Issue" as one of 50 living icons from Australia and Aotearoa who have broken boundaries and opened doors for others, factoring in talent, charisma, enduring influence, and an "unmistakable Antipodean spirit."
-In particular, they recognised Rosé's impact on the music scene, describing her as "an artist who represents the success of K-pop's crossover into Western mainstream music."
-Writing for Weverse Magazine, music critic Seo Seongdeok named Rosé one of the "pop queens of today", "without whom the pop landscape of 2024 would've looked completely different."
-Alongside the record-breaking success of her single "Apt." and album Rosie, he pointed to her exploration of universal themes in her music without the branding of K-pop or any specific genre, which allowed Rosé to successfully position herself "as an increasingly resonant global pop star from Korea".
+In December 2023, Rolling Stone Australia / New Zealand named Rosé in their "Icons Issue" as one of 50 living icons from Australia and Aotearoa who have broken boundaries and opened doors for others, factoring in talent, charisma, enduring influence, and an "unmistakable Antipodean spirit".
+In particular, they recognised Rosé's impact on the music scene, describing her as "an artist who represents the success of K-pop's crossover into Western mainstream music".
+Writing for Weverse Magazine, music critic Seo Seongdeok named Rosé one of the "pop queens of today", "without whom the pop landscape of 2024 would've looked completely different".
+Alongside the record-breaking success of her single "APT." and album Rosie, he pointed to her exploration of universal themes in her music without the branding of K-pop or any specific genre, which allowed Rosé to successfully position herself "as an increasingly resonant global pop star from Korea".
 In April 2025, she was featured in the Time 100, recognised as one of the most influential people of 2025.
 She received a Presidential Commendation award at the 2025 Korean Popular Culture and Arts Awards from South Korea's Ministry of Culture, Sports and Tourism, which was given in recognition of her contribution to popular culture in South Korea and abroad.
-Outside of music, Rosé has been recognised for her advocacy efforts; the First Lady of the United States Jill Biden praised Rosé as "a global superstar who is using her platform as a force for good in the world."
-Biden said, "She's also an outspoken advocate for mental health, and has greatly shared her story in the hopes of helping others."
+Outside of music, Rosé has been recognised for her advocacy efforts; the First Lady of the United States Jill Biden praised Rosé as "a global superstar who is using her platform as a force for good in the world".
+Biden added, "She's also an outspoken advocate for mental health and has greatly shared her story in the hopes of helping others".